Transport map accelerated Markov chain Monte Carlo: Proof of ergodicity

 \section{Proof of ergodicity}

 Section \ref{sec:convergence} of the paper provides an overview of the convergence properties of our map-accelerated MCMC algorithm.
 In this appendix, we include some of the associated technical analysis.
-In particular, we provide a detailed proof of Lemma \ref{lem:propBnds}.
-With Lemma \ref{lem:propBnds} in hand, the remaining results needed for Theorem \ref{thm:ergodic} are direct extensions of the proof of Lemma 6.1 in \cite{Atchade2006}.
+In particular, we provide detailed proofs of Lemma~\ref{lem:propBnds} and Lemma~\ref{lem:dimAdapt}.
+The remaining results needed for Theorem \ref{thm:ergodic} are direct extensions of the proof of Lemma 6.1 in \cite{Atchade2006}.